Державний архів Луганської області

 - Derzhavnyi arkhiv Luhans'koi oblasti

-Nowadays, The State Archive of Luhansk Oblast works on the ground of the Law about the National Archival Holdings and Archival Institutions, News of the Supreme Council of Ukraine (Vidomosti Verkhovnoi Rady Ukrainy), No 15/1994 with later changes and normative act (polozhenniya) about the State Archive of Luhansk Oblast, confirmed April 1, 2013 by the local state administration.
+Before 2014, the State Archive of Luhansk Oblast worked on the ground of the Law about the National Archival Holdings and Archival Institutions, News of the Supreme Council of Ukraine (Vidomosti Verkhovnoi Rady Ukrainy), No 15/1994 with later changes and normative act (polozhenniya) about the State Archive of Luhansk Oblast, confirmed April 1, 2013 by the local state administration.

 The State Archive of Luhansk Oblast is located at 85 Radianska Street.
 There is a workroom in the building.